 Getting to Miami, Florida

 There are domestic flights to Miami International Airport (MIA) from almost 60 US cities including Boston, Cleveland, Chicago, Dallas, Los Angeles, New York City, San Francisco and Seattle.
 Airlines running direct flights are United, American, Delta and Frontier.
-Search for flight details using Skyscanner.
+Search for flight details using Kayak.

 Miami in a weekend